 Caroline Modiba, soprano, Rachel Gilmore, mezzo soprano,

-Joe Kennedy, baritone, Richard Hansen, tenor.
+Joseph Kennedy, baritone, Richard Hansen, tenor.

 Kevin Gill, piano, Ben De Souza, accordion

 Rossini achieved superstar status early in life, having written over 40 operas by the age of 37.
 The William Tell Overture is one of the pieces for which he is best known in popular culture today.
 There followed a period of 25 years of ill health, during which he didn’t compose any new music.